Matizar00/E_Lab/README.md

 ## Overview

-EnglishLab is a web-based application designed to share your trips around the world with other.
+EnglishLab is a web-based application designed to share your trips around the world with others.

 ## Technologies